artemsheludko/flexible-jekyll/_posts/2020-08-17-a-quarter-of-texts.md

 ---
 published: false
+layout: post
+date: '2020-08-17 15:00:00 +0530'
+description: >-
+  Today marks completion of my first quarter running Knowledge Day, lots learned, lots to learn.
+img: quarter3.jpg
+fig-caption: A quarter of texts
+tags:
+  - Blog
+  - Story
+  - Quarter
+  - Statistics
 ---
-Start of another long week makes me feek weak.
+Start of another long week makes me feel weak.

 But today is special!
 Today marks the first quarter since I launched the newsletter.
 I must say it’s been a great journey so far.
 My [10th issue](link) covers how it started and today I’d like to talk more.
 Because it’s been 3 months since the launch and the there’s story you don’t see, but I do :p